spine-tools/Spine-Toolbox/docs/source/setting_up.rst

 And to install the kernel specs run::

-      python -m ipykernel install --user --name python39 --display-name python39_spinetoolbox
+      python -m ipykernel install --user --name python310 --display-name python310_spinetoolbox

-Make sure to use the ``--user`` argument to in order to make the kernel specs discoverable by Spine Toolbox.
+Make sure to use the ``--user`` argument in order to make the kernel specs discoverable by Spine Toolbox.

 .. important:: If you want to have access to `spinedb_api`, you need to install it manually for the Python you select here.